 The Authority meets regularly at 4:00pm on the second Tuesday of each month in the City Council Chambers, 605 East Main Street, Charlottesville, Virginia 22902.
 Meetings are open to the public.

-The March meeting is scheduled to take place Tuesday, March 14th at 4:00pm.
-Click HERE to see the agenda.
+The next meeting is scheduled to take place Tuesday, May 9 at 4:00pm.
+To view the agenda, please click HERE.

 Tara R. Boyd, Chair